Home Types of Contracts Business Contract

 What is a Business Contract?

-Business contracts, also known as legal contracts, are legally binding written agreements between two or more business parties.
-They are enforceable in a civil court of law as long as they follow specific contract laws.
-There are several business contract types that businesses need and may use on a daily basis during normal operations.
+Business contracts, also known as business agreements, are legally binding written agreements between two or more business parties.
+They are enforceable in a civil court of law if they follow specific contract laws and other enforceability factors.
+There are several business contract types that businesses need and may use daily during normal operations.

 Becoming familiar with them can help you understand which documents and agreements you need to have in place to run a legally and financially healthy company.